JavaScript!

 (This is not one of the managed sceneries.

-the place where I once flew my models.
+It's the place where I once flew my models.

 The respective scenery has never been finished.)